 - Science to continue to be robustly monitored and challenge evident.–target of 80% ARE in KS1 KS2(2017 -% and % respectively )

 ‘Children’s concentration can lapse occasionally as classrooms lessons can sometimes not provide enough challenge and on occasion need more engagement ’.
 Ofsted- Jan 2016

-- Ensue early identification and intervention of all additional needs pupils. provision mapping updated and checked half termly.
+- Staff early identification and intervention of all additional needs pupils. provision mapping updated and checked half termly.
 Extend inclusion room for social, emotional and sensory needs.

-- SEND is robustly monitored, tracked and observed in lessons to ensure the weakest and strongest have appropriately challenging work and all needs are being met. –Half termly mtgs with staff and governors to check on rapid progress
+- SEND is robustly monitored, tracked and observed in lessons by staff and SEND to ensure the strongest have appropriately challenging work and all needs are being met. –Half termly mtgs with staff and governors to check on rapid progress

 Key focus 3